7hat3eird0ne/breadcanigowithyou/README.md

 output.txt features the entire thing

-takes aproximately 2:44 hours to sit through
+takes 2:44:29 hours to sit through (assuming an ideal computer, may take 1-20 seconds longer than that)